 How much does a root canal cost without insurance?

 The root canal cost without insurance depends on the location of the affected tooth.
-A molar root canal cost will be significantly higher than the cost of root canals on bicuspids or front teeth.
+A molar root canal price will be significantly higher than the cost of root canals on bicuspids or front teeth.
 Most people assume the back teeth cost more than the front teeth because they’re harder to access, but that’s not accurate.
 The back teeth and molars cost more than the front teeth because of the number of root canals.
 The front teeth only contain one root canal, while the back teeth may have as many as three root canals.
-As such, the cost of a molar root canal is significantly higher than a front tooth.
+As such, the price of a molar root canal is significantly higher than a front tooth.

-To be overly general, the cost of a root canal treatment is around $1,000, with the specifics depending on the location of the tooth.
+To be overly general, the price of a root canal treatment is around $1,000, with the specifics depending on the location of the tooth.
 The following is an overview of the average cost of root canals in different locations:

 - Root Canal on Front Teeth: The cost of a root canal treatment on the front teeth ranges from $300 to $1,500, though you shouldn’t trust dentists who provide the treatment for anything less than $900.